mikiehan/CS356R-P2-Main/README.md

 	% therefore contains the numChirps (6000) chirps, which is K x numChirps samples load RX.mat RX

-	% Initialize distance estimates as all zeros. distance_estimates = zeros(1, numChirps);
+	% Initialize variables that you will need to populate distance_estimates = zeros(1, numChirps);
+	peak_frequencies = zeros(1, numChirps);

 	% Write your own code to process signal chirp by chirp
 	% For each chirp find out the distance estimation (the same process you did in Project2 Primer).